 Wood stains’ pigments remain mostly on the surface of the wood and are mostly ‘transparent’; that is, they still show the natural wood grain.

-The drying time for staining wood ranges anywhere from 1-24 hours.
+The drying time for staining wood darker ranges anywhere from 1-24 hours.
 The stain type greatly affects the wood stain drying time, as well as other factors such as temperature and humidity.
 Additionally, mixing water and oil products can also affect the stain’s drying time.

 Factors That Affect Drying Time